Smokers who tried several ways to quit smoking swear it is tough.

 The withdrawal symptoms are the unpleasant feelings that accompany a smoker once he starts to stop from smoking.
 The body longs for the instant pleasure derived in inhaling nicotine which is the addictive ingredient in cigarettes.
 If the craving is not satisfied, the smoker may feel various discomfiting sensations such as crankiness, headache, insomnia, dry mouth, loss of concentration and extreme mood swings.
 These symptoms may occur immediately after the body senses the loss of nicotine.
 These are all the usual, normal, but inconvenient difficulties experienced by smokers who want to quit.
 These are also what cause some of them to abandon their plan and go back to smoking again.

 However, you need to stay in control and keep in mind you owe it to yourself to continue regardless of these difficulties.
-Soon enough, you may merit the full swing reward because all these symptoms are bound to disappear in two-week’s time.
+Soon enough, these symptoms are bound to disappear in two-week’s time.
 It is best to be reminded that undergoing the withdrawal systems is a lot easier than having to suffer and shoulder the expenses in treating the major diseases associated with smoking.